Diaa-Eldeen-E/QueueSystemSimulation/README.md

 	1. Customer data structure
 	2. Server data structure
 	3. Queue system data structure
+&nbsp;

 - **Real sample source file**
 This file contains the functions responsible for:

 	1. Converting the raw collected sample format into an easier format.
 	2. Processing the sample i.e. :
 		- Reading the data from the sample file
 		- Generating detailed timing information for each server
 		- Calculating essential parameters such as _total service time_
+&nbsp;

 - **Simulation source file**
 	 This file contains the functions responsible for:
 	1. Generating exponential distribution random variable
 	2. Generating a sample file of arrival times
 	3. Processing that sample file i.e. :